Death of Jeffrey Epstein: Apprehension and indictment

 On July 6, 2019, Jeffrey Epstein was arrested in New York City on multiple charges, including sex trafficking, and held at the Metropolitan Correctional Center (Note: Within the MCC, Epstein was placed in the Special Housing Unit to protect him from violence by inmates in the general population.) in Lower Manhattan.
 He pleaded not guilty.
-He faced similar charges in Florida in 2008, but escaped federal charges in a plea deal.
+He faced similar charges in Florida in 2008, but accepted a plea bargain in exchange for immunity from federal charges.
 Under its provisions, he pleaded guilty to two state felony charges, paid restitution to three dozen victims identified by the FBI, and registered as a sex offender in both Florida and New York.

 On July 18, 2019, Epstein was denied bail after offering $600,000 to be able to wear an ankle tracker at his New York City townhouse.
 He was viewed as a potential flight risk because of the 20 international flights he had taken in the previous 18 months.
 Epstein appealed the bail denial decision to the United States Court of Appeals for the Second Circuit; at the time of his death, the appeal was still pending.